Finneyyy/Year3-Thesis/README.md

 # Year3-Thesis
-Thesis and subsequent presentation for the Group Project module in the DFCS course in ITB/TU-Dublin, required in part fulfilment for the degree of B.Sc.
-Digital Forensics and Cybersecurity
+Thesis and subsequent presentation for the Group Project module, required in part fulfilment for the degree of B.Sc.
+Digital Forensics and Cybersecurity in Technical University of Dublin